irenezyx/Distributed-Realtime-Streaming-Processing-System/SDFS_README.md

-# CS 425 MP3 - Simple Distributed File System
+# Simple Distributed File System like HDFS

-This project builds build a Simple Distributed File System (SDFS), which is a simplified version of HDFS.
+This project include building a Simple Distributed File System (SDFS), which is a simplified version of HDFS.

 ## Usage